CharlyCst/tendermock/log.md

 _Questions_:
 - How to serialize values stored?
 For instance I can't find how to serialize `ClientType`, but an universal serialization is needed because of ABCI queries.
+- How to create a raw `Any` type?
+Where are the urls?
+- How to import tendermint properly?

+### October 19

+- Updated dependencies to tendermint v0.17.0-rc.